HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/search/SampleSearchQueryWCMComponent.md

-# How to implement a search query using WCM HTML Component and Search Component
+# How to implement a search query using WCM HTML and search components

 ## Applies to